BradleyCodeU/bradleycodeu.github.io/_apcsp/textgames/bossbattle.md

 category: textgames
 title: Boss Battle
 ---
+At the top of your project, add a comment with you name on line 1.
+Then import time on line 2.

 Define a function named randomHealth that returns a random number between 30 - 50

 Define a function named randomTrueFalse that returns true 50% of the time and returns false 50% of the time.